-- Bring treats to work one day.
+- Bring treats to work or school one day.
 I’m sure your co-workers will appreciate a piece of coffee cake with their morning coffee.

 - Tape a few extra quarters to the front of a vending machine for the next person to use.